News from the Montgomery County Sheriffs Office

 You should be all set to receive the Montgomery County Sheriff's Office push notifications!

-We are in the process of renovating the 1st floor of our Annex I building at 100 South Lawrence.
+We are progressing as planned on our 1st floor of the Annex I building at 100 South Lawrence.
 If you need to access this area, please check with our building security personnel at the public entrance door at 100 South Lawrence.
 We apologize for any inconvenience this may cause.

 Thank you for your continued support of the Montgomery County Sheriff's Office!